felycianovac/LFA_labs/src/lab_1/README.md

 </p>

 The last part of the lab requires the contruction of the method for checking string apartenence to the language.
 So, basically, I've tried to transpose the algorithm from the courses into code.
-First, we check whether each letter in the string belongs to the alphabet via a for-loop, if not then there is no sense of checking further.
+First, we check whether each letter in the `String` belongs to the alphabet via a `for-loop`, if not then there is no sense of checking further.
 Next, in the same loop, starting with the first state, retrieve the transition rules for the state and check if there is a transition rule for the current letter in the current state, if not - the string does not belong to language, but if yes - continue by updating the current state based on the transition rule (going into the next state).
-This will take place until we go through the entire length of the String.
+This will take place until we go through the entire length of the `String`.
 When we reach the end, we check whether the state that we belong to is one of the final ones, and it is all done.
 ```
 for (int i = 0; i < inputString.length(); i++) {
   Character currentLetter = inputString.charAt(i);